mrmccormack/im-512/README.md

-# im-512
+# Mr. M. test

-Test for hosting on Netlify for IM512 and other IMD programs
+- for hosting on Netlify